 Problems really start when this water freezes, because when water becomes ice, it expands.
 That means the water inside concrete and aggregate expands the concrete itself in a process called aggregate expansion.
 A common visual feature of this phenomenon is a popout — a fragment of concrete that breaks away from the surface of the slab.
-Sometimes it looks like a sliver or chip that’s come loose from your driveway or garage floor.
+Sometimes it looks like a sliver or chip that’s come loose from your garage floor.
 If you see one of these, or the cavities they leave behind, your concrete is suffering from aggregate expansion.
 This weakens the concrete’s integrity over time.

 Keep Your Concrete Solid

 Thankfully, West Coast Epoxy knows how to waterproof your concrete, significantly limiting the amount of moisture that makes it to the aggregates.
 Our epoxy coating acts both like a seal and a blanket, keeping your concrete dry and reducing the chance of popouts or aggregate expansion.
 This protective coating especially benefits companies with freezer rooms.
 And let’s not forget the nearly infinite ways you can customize the look, feel, and safety level of epoxy flooring!